Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

 \section{Generative Models for Tabular Data}

-In this section, we start by reviewing the development history of generative models for tabular data.
-We then discuss the unique characteristics of tabular data and the challenges these pose for developing generative models.
-Finally, we outline the taxonomy of diffusion models for tabular data adopted in this survey, categorized based on their applications.
+This section reviews the history of generative models for tabular data (see Sec.~\ref{subsec:HistoryTabularGen}), then discusses the unique characteristics of tabular data and the challenges these pose for generative models (see Sec.~\ref{Sec:ChallengeswithTabularData}), and finally outlines the application-driven taxonomy of diffusion and flow matching models for tabular data adopted in this survey (see Sec.~\ref{sec:AppOfDMTabular}).